dougyb83/MTDb-Movie-Television-Database/README.md

 - **Bottom and side nav**

     - Once a user has signed up and is logged in they have a variety of other options available to them.
 These are all displayed on the bottom nav (for mobile users) and side nav (for desktop users).
-    - The user can navigate back to the home page, library page or view thier watchlists or seenlists.
+    - The user can navigate back to the home page, library page or view their watchlists or seenlists.
     - The Watchlists and Seenlists nav options have an expandable menu which allows the user to navigate to a specific list

 ![screenshot](documentation/features/feature07-1.png)  ![screenshot](documentation/features/feature07-2.png)  ![screenshot](documentation/features/feature07-3.png)